-The National HIV/AIDS Support Project (NHASP) Social Mapping Project for Enga (2005:17) notes how elections are a 'risk occasion' in Enga (along with 'church crusades').
-As an occasion that affects the lives of the whole population over a number of months every five years, why is it so 'risky'?
-The
+The NHASP Social Mapping Project for Enga, published in January 2005 (p.17) notes how elections are a "risk occasion" in Enga (along with "church crusades").
+As an occasion that affects the lives of the whole population over a number of months every five years, why is it so "risky"?
+The Mapping report notes that there are many rape cases associated with elections.
+This paper will show how the risk is far more complex than that.